Skip to main content

 Before working on AT&T’s broadband and wired voice business, Erin spearheaded the team responsible for managing AT&T’s over-the-top (OTT) digital streaming products: DIRECTV NOW, DIRECTV FreeVIEW, and Fullscreen.
 While DIRECTV NOW launched in a highly competitive streaming market, Erin’s team delivered impressive results and passed 1 million subscribers during the product’s first year.

-She began her 10-year career at AT&T in corporate strategy, leading financial modeling, strategic analysis and business case development for fiber investments, new video service platforms and other video-related projects.
-She also spent time overseeing more than 1,000 employees at AT&T’s vendor-run call centers.
+She began her 11-year career at AT&T in corporate strategy, leading financial modeling, strategic analysis and business case development for fiber investments, new video service platforms and other video-related projects.
+She also oversaw more than 1,000 employees at AT&T’s vendor-run call centers.

 Before joining AT&T, Erin was an auditor and financial project manager at BNSF Railway, where she evaluated investments, led capital expansion projects and guided BNSF financial procedures and controls.

-Erin has a Bachelor of Business Administration degree in International Business from The University of Texas in Arlington and Master of Business Administration from the McCombs School of Business at The University of Texas in Austin.
-Erin and her husband, Matt, live in Dallas with their three children.
+As a proud University of Texas alum, Erin serves on the Dean’s Advisory Board of the McCombs School of Business at the University of Texas at Austin.
+She holds a Bachelor of Business Administration degree in International Business from the University of Texas at Arlington and a Master of Business Administration from the McCombs School of Business at the University of Texas at Austin.

 Sharon Miller - Bank of America Merrill Lynch